 What kind of engineering internships can you get?

-There are internships around the world in various sub-specialties like mechanical engineering, civil engineering, industrial engineering, and chemical engineering, among others.
+There are internships around the world in various sub-specialties like mechanical engineering, civil engineering, industrial engineering, chemical engineering, and more.

 What does an engineer intern do?

-An intern's responsibilities and day to day activities depend on the type of engineering program.
-For example, as a civil engineer you may work on planning and design, while as a mechanical engineer you may assess the load of a machine or make sure devices meet their intended purpose.
-When choosing your internship, make sure to read through your role and responsibilities to confirm you'll like and enjoy your work.
+An intern's responsibilities and day-to-day activities depend on the type of engineering program they choose.
+For example, as a civil engineer, you may work on planning and design, while as a mechanical engineer, you may assess the load of a machine or make sure devices meet their intended purpose.